ckeditor/ckeditor5/packages/ckeditor5-table/docs/features/table.md

 };
 ```

 The table element should be aligned to the `right` side by default.
 Its size should be `500x250px`.
-Border style should be `dashed`, `3px` of its width, and color specified as `“Light green”`.
+Border style should be `dashed`, `3px` of its width, and the color specified as `“Light green”`.
 The same will be applied for new tables if they will be inserted into the editor

 {@snippet features/table-default-properties}